intel/terraform-intel-azure-windows-vm/README.md

 Azure Windows Virtual Machine

 ## Terraform Intel Azure VM - Windows VM
-This example creates an Azure Virtual Machine on Intel Icelake CPU on Windows Operating System.
-The virtual machine is created on an Intel Icelake Standard_D2s_v5 by default.
+This example creates an Azure Virtual Machine on Intel Icelake CPU (for Intel Non-TDX VMs) and Sapphire Rapids CPUs (for Intel Confidential Compute VMs with Intel TDX) on Windows Operating System.

+The virtual machine is created on an Intel Icelake Standard_D2_v5 by default and if using Intel Confidential Computing VMs with Intel TDX the default will be Intel Sapphire Rapids Standard_DC2es_v5.

 As you configure your application's environment, choose the configurations for your infrastructure that matches your application's requirements.

-In this example, the virtual machine is using a preconfigured network interface, subnet, and resource group and has an additional option to enable boot diagnostics.
+In this example, the virtual machine is using a preconfigured network interface, subnet, and resource group.

 The tags Name, Owner and Duration are added to the virtual machine when it is created.

+We have now included example for provisioning Intel Confidential VMs with TDX- see "azure-linux-tdx-vm" example folder.

 ## Performance Data